 Evolving Business Models

-In today’s world, traditional financial institutions are struggling to keep their main sources of profits thanks to the rising cost of capital, dip in proprietary trading, and a shrinking return on equity.
-Banks are rethinking their entire business model and implementing new and sustainable operational workflows that can boost their profits while keeping customers’ trust and satisfying shareholders’ demands.
+In today’s world, traditional financial institutions are struggling to keep their primary sources of profits thanks to the rising cost of capital, a dip in proprietary trading, and a shrinking return on equity.
+Banks are rethinking their business model and implementing new and sustainable operational workflows to boost their profits while keeping customers’ trust and satisfying shareholders’ demands.

 Customer Retention